chetanbg1/cbg-microservice/README.md

 deploy spring boot as as JAR or WAR
-	add spring-boot-maven-plugin in pom.xml by usin gabove plugin we can get a JAR executing the package phase, jar will contain neccessary libraries and dependencies also contain embedded server the packaging element in the pom.xml file must be set to jar to build jar file
+	add spring-boot-maven-plugin in pom.xml by using above plugin we can get a JAR executing the package phase, jar will contain neccessary libraries and dependencies also contain embedded server the packaging element in the pom.xml file must be set to jar to build jar file
    	<packaging>jar<packaging>  /   <packaging>war<packaging>

 key dependencies
     spring-boot-starter-parent
         all configuration related to maven such as maven-sunfire-plugin, maven-jar-plugin and maven-failsafe-plugin provides default configurations for spring-based app
-        dependency management feature manages the version of common dependencies default compiper level as java 1.8 and UTF-8 source encoding executes a repackage goal with a repackage execution id
+        dependency management feature manages the version of common dependencies default compiler level as java 1.8 and UTF-8 source encoding executes a repackage goal with a repackage execution id

     spring-boot-maven-plugin